 News of the fight spread fast and even became the front-page story in NME.
 By way of the British rock magazine, Moon announced that both he and Entwistle were leaving the Who.

 However, the departures were short-lived.
 Entwistle played with the Who the very next day.
 Townshend also made an attempt to apologize to Moon, though the drummer wouldn't see him.
-"In the beginning, I just couldn't get through to Peter," Moon later recalled.
+"In the beginning, I just couldn't get through to Peter," Moon said in Behind Blue Eyes.
 "We really have absolutely nothing in common apart from the music."